lothronx/cm2005-trade-visualization/report.md

 The maximum value on the y-axis should be the highest price of all prices within the candlesticks vector.
 I created a helper function called `getHighestPrice` to calculate this value.
 Similarly, the minimum value on the y-axis should be the lowest price of all prices.
 I created another helper function called `getLowestPrice` to do the calculation.
 The interval between each row should be the difference between the maximum and minimum values divided by the plot height minus one, since, for example, there will be only 19 intervals between 20 rows.

 Now that I have set up the basic structure of the plot, I can start to print the y-axis labels.
 Looping through the plot height, I created a local variable called `yAxisLabel`.
-The value of `yAxisLabel` is calculated by deducting the interval from the highest value row by row.
+The value of y axis label is calculated by deducting the interval from the highest value row by row.
 I then print the labels.

 Next, in each row, to the right of the y axis label, I need to print the candlesticks.
 To do so, I looped through the candlesticks vector.
 For each candlestick, if the current y axis label is within the range of the open and close prices of the candlestick, I print a candle box.
 Else if the current y axis label is within the range of the high and low prices of the candlestick, I print a candle stick.
 Else, I print some blank space.
 I also made sure that the candle box, the candle stick, and the blank space are all the same width, thus everything can be vertically aligned.
 Of course, I also made use of the `setColor` and `clearColor` functions I coded earlier in task 1.